 Q: Can I generate a concordance with the Corpus Presenter suite?

 A: Yes.
 The main program Corpus Presenter allows you to arrange and export returns from a search formatted as a concordance.
-With both the Basic search and the Advanced search modules you can choose the export option Make HTML file and the returns are arranged accordingly and written to a file of your choice.
+With both the Quick search and the Advanced search modules you can choose the export option Make HTML file and the returns are arranged accordingly and written to a file of your choice.
 Similar output options are available with the Word List module.

 Q: How do I collect and prepare texts?